oracle-samples/oci-data-science-ai-samples/ai-quick-actions/cli.md

 `--dataset_path [str]`

 The dataset path for the evaluation.
-Could be either a local path from notebook session or an object storage path.
+Must be an object storage path.

 `--report_path [str]`